 As they say, we need to stand on the shoulders of giants to be able to look further.
 Following some of the greatest minds in data science and understanding their thought process is a great way to keep your knowledge up to date.
 Here’s an indicative list of some data science experts that every professional must follow.

 For people that want to make themselves more indispensable to their employers while gaining an innovative, creative, and sustainable career path data scientist undoubtedly seems like the dream career option.
-With the right preparation, only sky is the limit.
+With the right preparation, the only the sky is the limit.

 Provide your comments below